How to Use Twitter as a Wire Jewelry Artist

 Encourage new contacts to follow you.

-Follow people who seem relevant to your wire jewelry business.
+Follow people relevant to your wire jewelry business.

-When you follow someone, they often follow you back, which helps you build your network quickly.
+When you follow someone, they often follow back.
+This builds your network quickly.

 Use Twitter's tool to import contacts from your webmail accounts.